Info Session: Finance Programs

 Curriculum

-Instead of completing 9 units of elective courses, students may complete the Technical Analysis Concentration.
+Instead of completing 9 units of elective courses, students may complete the following program concentration: Business Analytics Concentration.

 Featured Faculty